PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_joins_the_army_1939_film.md

 [Image]
 While drunk, Yuandu blurts out, "I'm in love with a girl but don't dare approach her.
 She is powerful and hot-tempered.
 If I don't approach her respectfully enough, she will murder me!"

 Countless eligible young men from Mulan's hometown eagerly await her return, but she sends them all away.
 Mulan resumes her feminine appearance and approaches Yuandu, who is overjoyed.
-Right before the film ends, we see a short clip of Mulan and Yuandu dressed as bride and groom.
+Just before the film ends, we see a short clip of Mulan and Yuandu dressed as bride and groom.

 <figure>
 <img class="fillimg" src="/assets/images/articles/mulan_joins_the_army_1939/09_mulan_bridal_dress_with_yuandu.jpg" alt="Mulan and Yuandu get married.
 Mulan is wearing a bridal dress and Yuandu is dressed as the groom." />